Last Updated: January 29, 2026

 Weight loss claims are watched closely by payers.
 When answers do not appear over time, review risk increases.

-How Predictive Audits Flag Weight Loss ICD 10 in 2025
+How Predictive Audits Flag Weight Loss ICD 10 in 2026

-Why are reviews happening faster in 2025?
+Why are reviews happening faster in 2026?

 The 90-Day Rule Clinics Should Know

-After that point, payers expect one of two things:
+At that point, payers expect one of two things:

-- A more specific diagnosis, or
+- A more specific diagnosis replacing R63.4, or

-Examples include waiting for a specialist visit, delayed test results, or ongoing evaluation.
-If neither is documented, claims tied to Weight Loss ICD 10 are more likely to be delayed, denied, or pulled for records.
+When neither is documented, claims tied to Weight Loss ICD 10 are more likely to be delayed, denied, or selected for medical records review.

 How Can You Prevent Weight Loss ICD 10 Denials?